John F. Leeming: RAF and World War II

-John joined the Royal Air Force in 1939 and was commissioned a flight lieutenant and appointed to Air Marshal Owen Tudor Boyd as his aide-de-camp.
-John accompanied Boyd on his way to Egypt, in November 1940 as the new Deputy Commander of the British Air Forces in the Middle East.
+Leeming joined the Royal Air Force in 1939 and was commissioned a flight lieutenant and appointed to Air Marshal Owen Tudor Boyd as his aide-de-camp.
+Leeming accompanied Boyd on his way to Egypt, in November 1940 as the new Deputy Commander of the British Air Forces in the Middle East.
 En route for Malta, the Wellington bomber in which Boyd and his staff were passengers was forced down over enemy-controlled Sicily by a group of Italian fighters.
 They destroyed confidential papers by setting the aircraft on fire, which included some £250,000 in currency, 11 million pounds in 2019.
-John was taken prisoner and to Villa Orsini close to the Sulmona PG 78, POW camp near Rome in the Abruzzo.
+Leeming was taken prisoner and to Villa Orsini close to the Sulmona PG 78, POW camp near Rome in the Abruzzo.
 'He organised and ran the house, mess and batmen, and looked after us very well'.
 'Leeming became one of my great friends in captivity.
 He had left his business at the beginning of the war to join the RAF., having been for years a skilled amateur pilot'.
 He later was transferred to Castello di Vincigliata camp near Florence, where he was to hatch his plan for escape.
 He took inspiration from a book published in 1920, The Road to En-Dor? in which tells the true story of how a couple of British officers' attained freedom from a Turkish prison camp in WW1 through an extremely elaborate pretence of mental illness.